awm2000-ash/Jail-management-system-/README.md

 # Jail-management-system-
-Jail management system using Java swing
+Jail management system using Java swing with database connectivity using localhost